 • Personal care services, grooming, and tattoo businesses may open at 50% capacity with social distancing guidelines and limits on people in waiting areas.

-• Swimming pools can open at 50% capacity.
+• Museums and aquariums can open at 50% capacity.

 City of Greenville Services